Uptime Monitors

 Down

-Monitor detected a failure - incident created and alerts sent
+Failure detected — incident created and alerts sent.

 Inactive